ego-lay-atman-bay/super-mario-maker-v6/docs/index.md

 Here's the <a href="/super-mario-maker-v6/tables">id tables</a>.

-How to play:
+How to Play:
-arrow keys or wasd to move around, crouch move left and right, press c or w to jump, press z, space or e to hold items (e.g. shells, p-switch, springs).
-Press up arrow or w to go through doors. press x to do a spin jump, press P to pause, G to restart the level (aka, die), F to toggle the FPS showing, and in editor mode, press C to show a list so you can copy the id/x and y that the cursor is currently on.
+Arrows keys or WASD to move around

+Crouch move left and right

+press c or w to jump, press z,

+space or e to hold items (e.g. shells, p-switch, springs).

+Press up arrow or w to go through doors.

+press x to do a spin jump,

+press P to pause,

+G to restart the level (aka, die), and in editor mode,

+press C to show a list so you can copy the id/x and y that the cursor is currently on.

+1) To share your level, click on Share, on the Clap.
+You need to clear it to get your level code and next share it.
+So when you play a level, it should be possible to clear.

+If you want save and continue a level later, here's an easy way:
+– Set the exit next to the spawn-point
+– Next, clear the level, and save your level code
+– When you want edit it, enter the level code in “Play a Level” ( Green Flag => Play => Play a Level ).
+– Finally, click on “Download” to open the level in the editor.

 go <a href="https://scratch.mit.edu/discuss/post/3068052/">here</a> to see how to use the editor.